nightbanana/helperpackage/README.md

 <details>
   <summary>Code Info</summary>
-  if you dont know if the project is open or closed source, check [the source notes](sourcenote.md)
+  if you dont know if the project is open or closed source, check the `sourcenote.md` file.
 </details>